This article was originally published in 2011.

 The fact that you are reading this article increases the chances that you are either already signed up to the e-newsletter or that someone has sent you a copy.
 The e-newsletter will keep you up to date on legislative changes, new methodologies and training opportunities.

-We appreciate that the practice note is around 130 pages long, which may seem quite daunting.
+We appreciate that the guidance is around 150 pages long, which may seem quite daunting.
 However, as MLRO, with legislative responsibility for your firm’s compliance, it really is important that you read it through at least once to familiarise yourself with the material.
 We have tried to ensure that it is written in plain English and follows a very logical and practical format.

-You will need to refer to the practice note on a regular basis, but the use of hyperlinks should make it easier to find the sections you actually need at the time.
-Make sure the link to the practice note is saved in your favourites folder in your internet browser or is linked from your intra-net.
+You will need to refer to the guidance on a regular basis, so make sure that the link to the guidance is saved in your favourites folder in your internet browser or is linked from your intranet.

 4. Sign up to the introductory online courses